Ni30kumr/Multi-Agentic-Real-Estate-Chatbot-Image-Text-Based-/readme.md

 Tavily Search: Obtain a TAVILY_API_KEY for web search capabilities.
 Create a file named .env in the project root and add the following lines, replacing "YOUR_GOOGLE_API_KEY" and "YOUR_TAVILY_API_KEY" with your actual keys:

 GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY"
 TAVILY_API_KEY="YOUR_TAVILY_API_KEY"

+5. File Structure
+The main files and directories in this project are:

+├── .gitignore          # Specifies intentionally untracked files that Git should ignore ├── app.py              # The main Streamlit application and LangGraph agent logic ├── main.py             # just python code for testing purpose ├── requirements.txt    # Lists the project's Python dependencies └── uploaded_image.jpg  # Placeholder or saved uploaded image

+Running the Application
+To run the Streamlit application, make sure your virtual environment is activated and then run: streamlit run app.py

+This will start the Streamlit development server, and your web browser should open automatically to the application interface.

+Usage
+Enter your tenancy law question in the text input field.
+Optionally, upload a property image if your query relates to analyzing an image for issues.
+Click the "Submit Query" button to get a response from the appropriate agent.
+Tools and Platforms Used
+Based on the code and the allowed tools mentioned in the assessment document, this project utilizes:

+AI Platforms: LangChain, LangGraph, Google Gemini 1.5 Flash.
+Image Analysis: Implicitly handled by the vision capabilities of Google Gemini 1.5 Flash.
+Other Tools: Streamlit (for UI), python-dotenv (for environment variables), Tavily Search (for web search).
+This README serves as documentation for the project, outlining the tools used, the logic behind agent switching, how image-based issue detection works, and covering the use case examples